thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 #### Introduction

-**Thingsboard extensions** are custom modules that provide additional functionality to the Thingsboard core components.
+**ThingsBoard extensions** are custom modules that provide additional functionality to the ThingsBoard core components.

 They can be easily developed based on your business needs.

-For example, a custom **extension** can be added to send messages from **Thingsboard** to any other external system once **Thingsboard** receives *telemetry* (timeseries or attributes).
+For example, a custom **extension** can be added to send messages from **ThingsBoard** to any other external system once **ThingsBoard** receives *telemetry* (timeseries or attributes).
 Additionally, an **extension** can apply some transformations to the telemetry before forwarding a message.

 Alternatively, an **extension** can forward the same device *telemetry* data to your *RESTfull* microservice.
-The microservice itself does the stream analytics on data and pushes the aggregated result back to **Thingsboard** as new *telemetry* data for this device.
+The microservice itself does the stream analytics on data and pushes the aggregated result back to **ThingsBoard** as new *telemetry* data for this device.

-Here is the high level design flow of **Thingsboard extensions**:
+Here is the high level design flow of **ThingsBoard extensions**:

 ![image](/images/user-guide/contribution/extension-design.png)

 #### Design

-Extensions are designed as additional *components* that can be easily added to **Thingsboard**.
+Extensions are designed as additional *components* that can be easily added to **ThingsBoard**.

 In order to achieve this goal, extensions are implemented as separate project dependencies.

-You can check the list of the extensions that are included into **Thingsboard** by default [here](https://github.com/thingsboard/thingsboard/tree/master/extensions).
+You can check the list of the extensions that are included into **ThingsBoard** by default [here](https://github.com/thingsboard/thingsboard/tree/master/extensions).

-**Thingsboard** scans the dependency classes, and adds new extensions that are marked with the predefined set of *Thingsboard Plugin and Action Annotations* to the platform.
+**ThingsBoard** scans the dependency classes, and adds new extensions that are marked with the predefined set of *ThingsBoard Plugin and Action Annotations* to the platform.
 This is done during the application startup.

-Adding an extension is as easy as annotating custom classes with special annotations and adding your jar file to the classpath of the **Thingsboard** server instance.
-Everything else will be done by **Thingsboard**.
+Adding an extension is as easy as annotating custom classes with special annotations and adding your jar file to the classpath of the **ThingsBoard** server instance.
+Everything else will be done by **ThingsBoard**.

-The Approach that we prefer to use in the [thingsboard.io](https://thingsboard.io/) and strongly advise to follow is every new extension that is added has to be a separate *maven* module that resides in *extensions* sub-module of the [core module of Thingsboard project](https://github.com/thingsboard/thingsboard).
+The Approach that we prefer to use in the [thingsboard.io](https://thingsboard.io/) and strongly advise to follow is every new extension that is added has to be a separate *maven* module that resides in *extensions* sub-module of the [core module of ThingsBoard project](https://github.com/thingsboard/thingsboard).

 This new *maven* module should be added as a dependency to the *application* module dependencies.